 Summary : Experience the incredible scenery in Svalbard’s most remote regions.
-On this circumnavigation of Spitsbergen, experience the low-hanging Midnight Sun creating unearthly hues reflected off the sea’s surface, the ice and the glaciers.
-Roaming in the realm of the polar bear at this time of the year is one of the most exotic Arctic experiences to which you can treat yourself.
+Experience the low-hanging Midnight Sun creating unearthly hues reflected off the sea’s surface, the ice and the glaciers.
+Roaming in the realm of the polar bear at this time of the year is a very special experience.
 Your home for this expedition, the Fram, is a spacious exploration ship that typically holds 318 passengers, but carries only 200 to the Arctic.
 By Zodiac, on foot, or from the Fram’s observation deck, there are endless opportunities to take in Arctic views.

 Activities : Birding, Child-Friendly, Culture, Hiking

-Arrive in Longyearbyen and enjoy an included hotel stay for the night as you settle into the city.
+Arrive in Longyearbyen and enjoy an included hotel stay with the evening at your leisure.

-Kongsfjorden or Kings Bay is the largest fjord on the Northwest coast of Spitsbergen.
+Kongsfjorden or Kings Bay is the largest fjord on the North West coast of Spitsbergen.
 A large side fjord called Krossfjorden may be visited as well this day.
-The landscape varies from large tundra plains to alpine peaks with dramatic glaciers bouncing into the ocean.
-Observe Mitra mountain resembling a catholic bishop’s hat – you will see it on the northern shores of the entrance of Kongsfjorden.
+The landscape varies from large tundra plains to alpine peaks with dramatic glaciers.